av3000/av-docs/docs/system-design/software/kafka/kafka.md

 Most Common and impactful use cases:

-1. Serves as a highly reliable, scalable message queue.
+1. Serves as a **highly reliable, scalable message queue**.
 It decouples data **producers** from data **consumers**, which allows them to operate independently and efficiently at scale.

 ![kafka-message-queue](kafka-message-queue.png)

 A major use case is **activity tracking**.
-Kafka is ideal for ingesting and storing real-time events like clicks, views and purchases from high traffic websites and applications.
+Kafka is ideal for **ingesting and storing real-time events** like clicks, views and purchases from high traffic websites and applications.
 Companies like Uber and Netflix use Kafka for real-time analytics of user activity.

 ![kafka activity tracking](kafka-activity-tracking.png)

-2. For **gathering data** from many sources, Kafka can consolidate disparate streams into unified real-time pipelines for analytics and storage.
+2. For **gathering data** from many sources, Kafka can **consolidate disparate streams into unified real-time pipelines** for analytics and storage.
 This is extremely useful for aggregating internet of things and sensor data.
 (Search engine, analytics, web & mobile apps, databases, data warehouses/lakes)

 ![kafka-data-bus](kafka-data-bus.png)